megardn/PennLINC.github.io/docs/cubic/cubic.md

 ## Setting up your account

-Once you are granted login credentials for the cubic cluster, you will be able to connect to from inside the Penn Medicine network using SSH.
-The login looks like this:
+To get login credentials for CUBIC, you must have already a Penn Medicine account (i.e. an @pennmedicine.upenn.edu email).
+Once you do, ask the lab's PMACS/CUBIC manager to create a ticket asking for a new CUBIC account.
+You will receive an email with your login credentials and other instructions.
+Once you are granted login credentials for CUBIC, you will be able to connect from inside the Penn Medicine network using SSH.
+To access the network remotely, follow [instructions to install the client](http://www.uphs.upenn.edu/network/index_vpn.html).
+If you can successfully authenticate but are blocked from access, you may need to contact someone to put you on an exceptions list.

+Once inside the Penn network, the login to CUBIC looks like this:

 ```python
 $ ssh -Y username@cbica-cluster.uphs.upenn.edu